MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

   | 0     | bypass bins coded using CABAC         |
   | 1     | bypass bins coded in bypass substream |

+### `--entropyContinuationEnabled=0|1`
+Controls the propagation of entropy coding state (context values) between slices in the same frame.
+When enabled, each slice (except the first) has a coding dependency on the previous slice.

 Geometry coding
 ---------------